moshiur01/algo-digital-client-side/README.md

 - Admin facility is added to maintain the website.
 In the Dashboard An Admin can make another admin, manage orders, manage services, add services, manage users reviews.

 - All the data are used in the website like user details, services, orders, reviews are hosted in the Heroku server.
-- User cant't go to some route without login or admin permission witch is developed by react router v6.
+- User can't go to some route without login or admin permission witch is developed by react router v6.
 - The website is responsive for Desktop and Mobile devices.